Code-Institute-Submissions/Gym-24-7/README.md

 All pictures used is from either Pexels or Freepik.
 Both of these sites are for stockphotos.
 Every each one will be linked in credits.

+### Backgrounds
+For the background I'm using the colors I presented earlier.
+The body background is solid black, so the whole website is dark.

 ## Wireframes
 I used Adobe XD to create the wireframes.
 Adobe XD is a prototype tool mostly used for creating mockups, wireframes and interactive prototypes.
 The wireframes I've done are very basic but straightforward.